niosHD/gitstats-rb/README.markdown

 ## Getting started

 The basic usage is quite simple.
-Just run gitstats with the git directory as parameter.
+Just run `gitstats` with the git directory as parameter.
 If you want to generate stats of more than one repository just list them one after another.
 Note that this will generate only one statistic but consider the commits from all repositories.
-Additionally you can also specify a name and a ref for each repository.
-To do this please use the following format: `<name>:<path to repository>:<ref>`.
+Additionally, you can also specify a name and a ref for each repository via the following format: `<name>:<path to repository>:<ref>`.

 For example:

     gitstats gitstats-ruby:.:master

-To use the new template based on [bootstrap](http://getbootstrap.com) and [highcharts](http://www.highcharts.com) (kindly contributed by niosHD) try the following:
+To use the new template based on [bootstrap](http://getbootstrap.com), [highcharts](http://www.highcharts.com) and [DataTables](https://www.datatables.net/) (kindly contributed by niosHD) try the following:

     gitstats -t highcharts gitstats-ruby:.:master